Recognising elliptic manifolds: Introduction

 Using this we prove the following technical result.

-\begin{restate}{Theorem}{Thm:LensSpaceCurve} Let $M$ be a lens space other than $\RP^3$.
-Let $\calT$ be any triangulation of $M$.
-Then there is a simple closed curve $C$ that is a subcomplex of $\calT^{(86)}$, such that the exterior of $C$ is either a solid torus or a twisted $I$--bundle over a Klein bottle. \end{restate}
+\begin{theorem} Suppose that $M$ is a lens space other than $\RP^3$.
+Suppose that $\calT$ is a triangulation of $M$.
+Then there is a simple closed curve $C$ that is a subcomplex of $\calT^{(86)}$, such that the exterior of $C$ is either a solid torus or a twisted $I$--bundle over a Klein bottle. \end{theorem}

 This is proved by placing a Heegaard torus $S$ into almost normal form in the triangulation $\calT$, using Stocking's work~\cite[Theorem~1]{Stocking}.
 We then cut along this torus to get two solid tori, which inherit handle structures $\calH_1$ and $\calH_2$.
 We could apply \refthm{DerivedSolidTorus} to each of these, and we would then obtain core curves of the solid tori.
 However, their intersection with each tetrahedron of $\calT$ would not necessarily be of the required form.
-In particular, the intersection between each of these curves and any tetrahedron of $\calT$ would not be in one of finitely many configurations, and so there would be no way of showing that it lay in $\calT^{(86)}$.
+In particular, the intersection between each of these curves and any tetrahedron of $\calT$ would not be in one of finitely many configurations; thus there would be no way of showing that it lay in $\calT^{(86)}$.
 The reason for this is that each tetrahedron of $\calT$ may contain many handles of $\calH_1$ and $\calH_2$.
 However, in this situation, all but a bounded number of these handles would lie between normally parallel triangles and squares of $S$.
-Hence, they lie in the parallelity bundle for $\calH_1$ or $\calH_2$.
-This is an $I$--bundle that was first defined and studied in \cite{Lackenby:Composite}.
-The strategy behind \refthm{LensSpaceCurve} is to ensure that one of the core curves does not intersect these handles by using the results from \cite{Lackenby:CoreCurves}.
+Hence, they lie in the \emph{parallelity bundle} for $\calH_1$ or $\calH_2$.
+(The parallelity bundle was first introduced by Kneser~\cite{Kneser28}; we follow the treatment given in~\cite{Lackenby:Composite}.)
+The strategy behind \refthm{LensSpaceCurve} is to ensure that one of the core curves does not intersect these handles by using the results from~\cite{Lackenby:CoreCurves}.
 It then intersects each tetrahedron of $\calT$ in one of finitely many types, and with some work, we show that it is in fact simplicial in $\calT^{(86)}$.

-Using Theorems~\ref{Thm:DerivedSolidTorus} and \ref{Thm:LensSpaceCurve} we prove our main technical result.
+Using Theorems~\ref{Thm:DerivedSolidTorus} and~\ref{Thm:LensSpaceCurve} we prove our main technical result.

-\begin{restate}{Theorem}{Thm:LensSpaceCore} Let $M$ be a lens space, which is neither a prism manifold nor a copy of $\RP^3$.
-Let $\calT$ be any triangulation of $M$.
+\begin{theorem} Suppose that $M$ is a lens space which is neither a prism manifold nor a copy of $\RP^3$.
+Suppose that $\calT$ is a triangulation of $M$.
 Then the iterated barycentric subdivision $\calT^{(86)}$ contains a core curve of $M$ in its one-skeleton.
-Furthermore, $\calT^{(139)}$ contains in its one-skeleton the union of the two core curves. \end{restate}
+Furthermore, $\calT^{(139)}$ contains in its one-skeleton the union of the two core curves. \end{theorem}